autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 Primary consumers of oracle data are:

 - Auton Stabilisation Mechanism
-- DApps deployed on the Autonity L1 network can access median price data via the oracle contract interface.
+- Smart contracts deployed on the Autonity L1 network can access median price data via the oracle contract interface.

 ## Oracle economics